email: kristenoelle@gmail.com

 IG: @cathedrals_of_jelly

-Through sculpture, installation, video and print, my practice brings attention to the traces and residues of humans’ best efforts, the tragi-comic nature of human handiwork and the passage of time.
-Socio-economic disparities, workplace politics and the relationship between basic needs and transcendent desires are metaphorically embedded in the materials with which I work.
+Statement Through sculpture, print, video and installation my practice points to the traces and residues of humans’ best efforts, the tragicomic nature of daily laboring and the passage of time.
+Socio-economic disparities, workplace politics and the relationship between basic needs and transcendent desires are embedded in the materials with which I work.